The first device that I created was made using the casing of a defective internet radio,

 necessary, translate the German comments in the OpenSCAD code.

-On the Raspberry, the program, the music and the lyrics are stored on an external USB drive (which must be called MUSIC_LRC), the
+On the Raspberry, the program, music, and lyrics are stored on an external USB drive (which must be named MUSIC_LRC).
+The

-Raspberry is write-protected and operates with an overlay file allowing for easy shutdowns, and straightforward swapping of the
+Raspberry is write-protected and operated with an overlay file system so that it can be easily turned off and the program,

-The script startLyricsJukebox.sh and the program fullscreenmessage should be placed in /home/pi, set to executable.
-(With the
+The script startLyricsJukebox.sh and the program fullscreenmessage belong in /home/pi and must also be made executable.

-current Raspberry Pi OS version lacking the Pi user, I have simply created this standard user again, of course it could be
+(In the current version of Raspberry Pi OS without the user Pi, I simply created this default user again, but there are

 All required files are compiled on the download page in the archive for the Raspberry.